 1941 marked the 3rd term of Franklin D. Roosevelt.
 As in 1937, just under 1,000 pairs of license plates

 were issued.
-This single example shows the 2 extra holes at the bottom common on so many plates of this issue.
+This pair was recently reunited and shows the 2 extra holes at the bottom common on so many plates of this issue.

 Once again, these plates were valid for the 15-day period January 12-27, 1941.

 In 1949, Inaugural plates returned for Harry Truman's only term in office.
 Production was doubled to just under

 2000 pairs, and the period of validity was the 2 weeks from January 12-26, 1949.
 The pair pictured here

 reportedly belonged to J.W.
 Marriott, founder of the worldwide hotel chain that bears his name.